 “However, when the Son of Man comes, will He find faith on the earth?”
 (Luke 18:8).

 In the passage before, Jesus taught a parable on the need to pray at all times and not lose heart (Luke 18:1).
 He spoke of a time before His return to earth when it would be rare for people of faith to persist in prayer.
-His words are taken from the parable of the persistent widow, found in the Gospel of Luke, chapter 18.
+His words are taken from the parable of the persistent widow, found in the gospel of Luke, chapter 18.
 The widow sought justice from an unjust judge and prevailed by not giving up.
-Jesus used the story to say that if an unfair judge gives in to a persistent widow, how much more will the Holy God, who watches over the affairs of men, grant the prayers of people who pray through their difficulties?
+Jesus used the story to say that if an unfair judge gives in to a persistent widow, how much more will the Holy God, who watches over the affairs of men, grant the prayers of people who pray through their difficulties.

 We are so consumed with our jobs and making a living that we have so little time for the things of our souls, and maybe that’s a strategy of the evil one.
-At one time, a family could earn enough for a comfortable life on one wage packet, but nowadays, we have to do two jobs and get the dog to work too!
+At one time, a family could earn enough for a comfortable life on one wage packet, but nowadays, it seems like we have to do two jobs and get the dog to work too!
 We find little time to pray persistently as the widow did.
 The vast majority of the Church becomes weary and gives up praying before God can reward faith and prayer with the answer.
 To persist in prayer is so needed for our day:

 When Edmund Gravely died at the controls of his small plane while on the way to Statesboro, Georgia, from the Rocky Mount-Wilson Airport in North Carolina, his wife, Janice, kept the plane aloft for two hours.
-When the aircraft crossed the South Carolina/North Carolina border, she radioed for help: "Help, help, won't someone help me?
+As the aircraft crossed the South Carolina/North Carolina border, she radioed for help: "Help, help, won't someone help me?
 My pilot is unconscious."
 Authorities who picked up her distress signal could not reach her by radio during the flight because she kept changing channels.
 Eventually, Mrs. Gravely made a rough landing and had to crawl for forty-five minutes to a farmhouse for help.
-How often do God's people cry to him for help but switch channels before His message comes through!
+How often do God's people cry out to him for help but switch channels before His message comes through!
 They turn to other sources for help, looking for human guidance.
 Don't switch channels when you cry to God for His intervention!
 Await His answer and keep looking to Him.
 Keith Thomas

 1500 Illustrations for Biblical Preaching, Page 279, Edited by Michael Green, Baker Book House.